dfinity/portal/README.md

 ```

 ⚠️ Please make sure that the **[`.github/CODEOWNERS`](https://github.com/dfinity/portal/blob/master/.github/CODEOWNERS) file is filled with the new documents** so that we can ensure the right reviews are requested on PRs.

+⚠️ Also make sure your document has been added to [`/sidebars.js`](https://github.com/dfinity/portal/blob/master/sidebars.js) so that it will be listed on the website.

 More information about document creation on [Docusaurus's docs](https://docusaurus.io/docs/create-doc).